KittyMac/ponyc/DIVERGENCE.md

 fun _tag():USize => 9
 ```

+Future work could include command line tools which analyze the exported events and provide analytic information in a more portable manner.

 ## Actor Network Performance Hints

-Using the ponyanalysis option above you can easily identify bottlenecks in your actor networks.
+Using the ponyanalysis option you can easily identify bottlenecks in your actor networks.
 Sometimes those bottlenecks cannot be removed by re-architecting your program.
-For example, if you have a pool of workers doing stuff and their output must be captured, then there is likely a collection actor whom all of this pool workers need to message.
-This actor will be your bottleneck, and every time his message queue exceeds the compiled in default of 100 messages your pool of workers will stop working.
+For example, if you have a pool of workers doing work and their output must be captured, then there is likely a collection actor to whom all of the workers need to message.
+This actor will be your bottleneck and every time his message queue exceeds the compiled in default of 100 messages your pool of workers will stop working.
 In this scenario, it makes sense to provide a couple of hints to the ponyrt to facilitate less muting of your work pool.

-* **Hinting actor batch sizes** : The first change that comes to mind is to give the collecting actor a larger batch size.
-This allows you, the pony developer, the option to trade memory consumption in favor of performance.
-You can do this by adding the following hint override to your actor:
+* **Hinting actor batch sizes** : This change allows you to give the collecting actor a larger batch size.
+You, the pony developer, now has the option to trade memory consumption in favor of performance.
+You can do this by adding the following hint to your actor:

 ```
 // This hints the runtime that you would like this actor's batch size to be x5 the default (default is 100) fun _batch():USize => 500
 ```

-* **Hinting actor priority** : The second change that comes to mind is that our collection actor might benefit from being allowed to run more often that the workers in the worker pool (or, in reverse, if you want work to get done faster and delay collection in exchange for keeping all those messages in memory).
-To do this, you can hint an actor to have a different priority than other actors.
+* **Hinting actor priority** : The second change that allows our collection actor to benefit from being allowed to run more often that the workers in the worker pool (or, in reverse, if you want work to get done faster and delay collection in exchange for keeping all those messages in memory).
+To do this, you can hint the collection actor to have a different priority than the worker actors.
 The default actor priority is "0", and you can set negative or positive priority levels.
 The implementation of priority in the runtime is very simple.
-When an actor finishes a run (a run is an actor processing a certain number of application messages) that actor is normally moved to the end of the scheduler's waiting actor queue.
-Now, if said actor has a higher priority than the next actor to be run, the high priority actor is immediately rescheduled and the lower priority actor is sent to the global actor queue (where it will get picked up another scheduler).
+When an actor finishes a run (a run is an actor processing a certain number of application messages) that actor is then moved to the end of the scheduler's waiting actor queue.
+Now, if said actor has a higher priority than the next actor to be run, the high priority actor is immediately rescheduled and the lower priority actor is sent to the global actor queue (where it can get picked up by another scheduler).

 ```
 // This hints the runtime that you would like this actorto have a certain priority level fun _priority():ISize => 2
 ```

-* **Explicit yields** : The third change which can help is allowing an actor to yield execution.
+* **Explicit yields** : The third change which can help is by allowing an actor to explicitly yield execution.
 This is also implemented very simply.
-When an actor is in its run loop and your behaviour calls is executing, you can flag the actor as needing to yield.
-When you behaviour finishes, the actor will not exectue any further messages (regardless of its batch size) and end its current run.
-The actor will be rescheduled by the ponyrt as normal.
+When an actor is in its run loop and your behaviour call is executing, you can flag the actor as needing to yield.
+When your behaviour finishes the actor will not exectue any further messages (regardless of its batch size) and end its current run.
+The actor will then be rescheduled by the ponyrt as normal.

 ```
 // Flag this actor such that it should yield after processing of the current behaviour has concluded.